Philips

 orchestra he also performed scores for several movies.
 He toured the country and

-violin, fled Germany and came via Luxembourg to Holland.
-When in 1940 the Germans
+and came via Luxembourg to Holland.
+When in 1940 the Germans occupied the Netherlands,

-the war he more and more played serious music in various ensembles and founded
+the war he played serious music in various ensembles and he founded ensembles

 Godwin in the late nineteen forties.
 Picture